-- 79. The Committee welcomes the introduction of the Social Safety Net Programme for Street Children and of the Free Street Children Programme of Bandung Raya.
-Nonetheless, it is concerned by the high number of children living on the streets and by the violence to which they are subject, especially during sweeping operations. - 80.
-The Committee recommends the State party to take all necessary measures to: - a) end the violence, arbitrary arrest and detention committed by the State apparatus against street children; - b) bring to justice those responsible for such violence; - c) facilitate the social reintegration of street children, notably by ensuring that street children, especially those who belong to the category of runaway children, can obtain an official ID card.
+79. The Committee welcomes the introduction of the Social Safety Net Programme for Street Children and of the Free Street Children Programme of Bandung Raya.
+It is nonetheless concerned at the high number of children living on the streets and at the violence to which they are subject, especially during sweep operations.

+80. The Committee recommends that the State party take all necessary measures:

+(a) To end the violence, arbitrary arrest and detention carried out by the State apparatus against street children;

+(b) To bring to justice those responsible for such violence;

+(c) To facilitate the social reintegration of street children, notably by ensuring that street children, especially those who are runaways, can obtain an official identity card.